carpentries-incubator/hpc-workflows/episodes/06-expansion.md

 NTASK_SIZES = [1, 2, 3, 4, 5]
 ```

-* Unlike with variables in shell scripts, we can put spaces around the `=` sign, but they are
+* Unlike with variables in shell scripts, we can put spaces around the `=` sign,
+  but they are not mandatory.
+* The lists of quoted strings are enclosed in square brackets and
+  comma-separated.
+If you know any Python you'll recognise this as Python list
+  syntax.
+* A good convention is to use capitalized names for these variables, but this is
   not mandatory.
-* The lists of quoted strings are enclosed in square brackets and comma-separated.
-If you know any
-  Python you'll recognise this as Python list syntax.
-* A good convention is to use capitalized names for these variables, but this is not mandatory.
-* Although these are referred to as variables, you can't actually change the values once the
+* Although these are referred to as variables, you can't actually change the
-  workflow is running, so lists defined this way are more like constants.
+  values once the workflow is running, so lists defined this way are more like
+  constants.

 ## Using a Snakemake rule to define a batch of outputs

-Now let's update our Snakefile to leverage the new global variable to create a
+Now let's update our Snakefile to leverage the new global variable and create a
 list of files:
 ```python
 rule generate_run_files: